chaoge525/soafee_demo/README.md

   Directory that provides tools that perform quality-assurance checks on the repository as well as tools and scripts to support EWAOL images builds.

-## Building the documentation

-See the :ref:`tools_documentation_build` section of the tools documentation page.

 .. _readme_layers_dependencies:

 ## Layers Dependencies

 The repository contains Yocto layers that require dependencies as follows.
-The layers revisions are related to the EWAOL v0.1 release.
+The layers revisions are related to the EWAOL v0.1.1 release.

 The `meta-ewaol-distro` layer depends on: